Crypto137/MHServerEmu/docs/SiteConfig.md

 ## Fields

 These fields were extracted from version 1.52.0.1700.
 You can get the exact fields and their default values for a specific version from a game process memory dump.
+Where possible the default values were filled in with information from an archived test center SiteConfig.

 | Name                                | Type | Default Value                                                                                     | Note                                                         |
 | ----------------------------------- | ---- | ------------------------------------------------------------------------------------------------- | ------------------------------------------------------------ |